Aarthi Agarwal

-Aarthi Agarwal (March 5, 1984 – June 6, 2015) was an American actress of Indian origin who primarily worked in Telugu cinema and Tamil cinema.
+Aarthi Agarwal (March 5, 1984 – June 6, 2015) was an American actress of Indian origin who primarily worked in Telugu cinema.

 Early life and career

 Agarwal was born on March 5, 1984, in New Jersey to Gujarati parents.
 Her younger sister Aditi Agarwal is also an actress in the Telugu film industry.
 At around 14 years of age, actor Suniel Shetty spotted her and invited her to dance on stage in Philadelphia, Pennsylvania.
 After the performance, he asked her father to encourage her to take up acting in Bollywood.
 At the age of 16 she made her film debut in Paagalpan (2001).

 Agarwal made her Telugu film debut in Nuvvu Naaku Nachav (2001) with actor Venkatesh.
 She was one of the few non-Telugu speaking actresses to work with noted Indian film stars Chiranjeevi, Nandamuri Balakrishna, Nagarjuna, Venkatesh, Rajashekar, Prabhas, Mahesh Babu, Ravi Teja, Srikanth, Jr NTR, Uday Kiran, Tarun, and Venu.